Legacy gifts can

 adviser to facilitate making the gift due to their more complex nature.

-• Bequests through a will or living trust
+- Bequests of money, real property, or personal property through a will or living trust

-• Retirement plans or life insurance policies that name the Niagara Hospice Alliance as beneficiary
+- Retirement plans or life insurance policies that name Niagara Hospice as one of your beneficiaries

 The Patricia L. Evans Legacy Society honors the philanthropic leadership and vision of individuals who help ensure Niagara Hospice and its affiliates will be able to continue to provide the right care, in the right place, at the right time well into the future.
 Membership benefits include:

 - Invitation to Patricia L. Evans Legacy Society member only events with organization leaders